AliiaAbd/Coalfire/README.md

-# Coalfire techical chaallenge completed by Aliia Abdrakhmanova
+# Coalfire techical challenge completed by Aliia Abdrakhmanova
 # Proof-of-Concept Environment with Terraform in AWS

 This repository contains Terraform code to set up a proof-of-concept environment in AWS.
 The infrastructure consists of networking, compute resources, an application load balancer, auto-scaling group, and S3 buckets, with lifecycle policies for storage.